Yale Center for Teaching and Learning

 Guidance for Teaching Fellows

-As a teaching fellow, raising the issue of ChatGPT with your lead instructor can open a broader conversation about the goals of your course and how ChatGPT might impact those goals.
+As a teaching fellow, raising the issue of generative AI with your lead instructor can open a broader conversation about the goals of your course and how AI tools might impact those goals.
 For example, it is helpful to understand the intended purpose of both low-stakes and high-stakes assessments, in addition to possible redesigns to work students are doing outside of class.

 Regardless of whether you make changes to assessments, you play an important part in making the goals clear to your students.
 Whether you hope that their work will help them explore new ideas, familiarize themselves with important concepts, or make progress toward a bigger project, articulating those learning outcomes and the purpose of the activities that support them will help students understand why using AI would be counterproductive to their own development and progress.